 It is one of the best apps you can use to merge duplicate contacts as it shows you duplicate contacts by name, phone numbers, and emails.
 Additionally, the app also lists unused contacts, which you can delete from within the app itself.
 Anyway, here’s a quick look at how you can use the app to find and merge duplicate contacts –

 - First off, download the ‘Cleaner – Merge Duplicate Contacts’ app from the link above.

 - Once you open the app, it will automatically show you all the duplicate contacts under an option called ‘Duplicates’.
 This is where you will see duplicate contacts by name, phone numbers, and emails.

 - You can enter any option of your choice and select the contact you want to merge.

 - You will find the options to merge a contact or “merge all duplicates”.

 - Once you have tapped Merge or Merge all, the duplicates will be deleted and merged into one contact.

-There are other methods and apps that let you remove duplicate contacts on Android but we found the aforementioned ways to be the easiest.
+Well, there are other methods and apps that let you remove duplicate contacts on Android but we found the aforementioned ways to be the easiest.
 Do try them out and let us know if you face any issues.
 Also, if you have a different method which you feel is better, sound off in the comments section below.